Commands

 - use the

-command to check the storage space available sacctmgr show qos format=name%30,MaxJobsPerUser%30,MaxSubmitJobsPerUser%30,MaxTRESPerJob%30
+quota -u $USER -scommand to check the storage space available sacctmgr show qos format=name%30,MaxJobsPerUser%30,MaxSubmitJobsPerUser%30,MaxTRESPerJob%30will display detailed information regarding the partition-level resource limitations

 - use the